dining-philosopher/litefeeder/README.md

 Drill 1.5 mm holes.
 ![drilling holes for the feeders](foto/20191010_162736_result.jpg "drilling holes for the feeders")
 <!---![feeders in place](foto/20191010_170919_result.jpg "feeders in place 1")-->

+Drill 45° 8.5 - 10 mm hole for each feeder into which the used tape will be discarded (not pictured yet).
+At the first time you may use existing camera hole (the camera is anyway useless with the existing liteplacer software).

 Screw some feeders.
 ![feeders in place](foto/20191011_121147_result.jpg "feeders in place 2")